Lapel video shows police responding to deadly dog attack in Tucumcari

 Lapel video from the Feb.
 1 attack shows the moments first responders knew Hartt would not survive his injuries.

 Court documents say a bloody bank card police found at the scene helped police identify the victim.
-From there, the Quay County Sheriff’s Department, Tucumcari, and state police set out to identify what killed him.
+From there, the Quay County Sheriff’s Department, Tucumcari, and New Mexico State Police set out to identify what killed him.

 “They said that the dogs took off that way.”